 Welcome to my website.
 This electronic link to the world has been an effective way of communicating for many years now, and I thank you for coming to visit and use the posted resources.
-It has been gratifying to see my website highlighted in journal articles and used by government groups, particularly related to the measures.
-However, there is always room for improvement, so the new site was launched in early 2013, with many new features.
+It has been gratifying to see my website highlighted in journal articles and used by government groups, particularly related to the measures our teams have created.

 -We are promoting the use of MAPS: Microscale Audit of Pedestrian Streetscapes.
 We have longer versions for researchers and a short version for practitioners.
+MAPS-Global was designed for international use.
 We would like MAPS to become a tool for community groups to support their advocacy for more activity-friendly neighborhoods.
-MAPS-Global is being evaluated, and we encourage international partners to use it.
-The MAPS link will keep you up to date on the roll-out of this measure.
+We invite investigators to identify the version that best fits their needs.

 -The IPEN studies are producing many publications in high-impact journals, so I have added a direct link to the list of IPEN papers and related documents, such as slides, research briefs, and press coverage.

 National Library of Medicine, My Bibliography (partial list)

 Publons/Clarivate Profile, with publication and citation records